lucasarruda12/scribbles/iaq.md

     - 2 bis de informacao lasica podemser  transmitidos sando apenasum qubit
 - Qubts não podem ser clonados
 - Outra coisa

+# Qubits

+## Representation of ℂ numbers

+- z = a + bi
+- Cartesian representation z=(a,b)
+- polar representation z = (|z|, φ)
+    - is unique only if 0 ≤ φ ≤ 2π
+    - |z| = $\root{a² + b^2$
+    - φ = ...

+> Complex numbers and Euler's formula

+## Global phases and density of probability

+Global phases have unitary form and do not change the physical state:

+- They multiply all base states by the same value.
+- Only vector's direction are observable.